Pankracy1918/tarot_ai_algorythm/README.md

 In order to run this code you need to have a python environment with transformers library in it.

 # bugs
-Sometimes the model's (t5) output is completly mumble with no sense at all.
+Sometimes the model's (t5) output is irrelevant or senseless.